CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

-All this information, is available in the `ags_sociodemogr_e92b1637` metadata.
+All this information is available in the `ags_sociodemogr_e92b1637` metadata.
 Let's take a look:

 ```python